MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 If you have the later set, moving the screen manually or editing will cause the "follow GPS" mode to be disabled and the blue GPS arrow will change from an outline to a filled arrow.
 To quickly return to the "follow" mode, simply touch the arrow or re-check the option from the menu.

-### Auto-Download

-*(requires network connectivity)*

-If "Show location" and "Follow GPS Position" are enabled, Vespucci lets you auto download a small area (default 50m radius) around your current position.
-Just as above if you move the screen manually or change the geometry of an object you will have to re-enable "Follow GPS Position" when you want to continue.

-Notes:

-* you need to download an initial area manually
-* the function only works below 6km/h (brisk walking speed) to avoid causing issues with the OpenStreetMap API

 ## Customizing Vespucci

 ### Settings that you might want to change

 * Background layer
 * Overlay layer.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
-* Notes display.
-Open Notes will be displayed as a red filled circle, closed Notes the same in blue.
+* Notes/Bugs display.
+Open Notes and bugs will be displayed as a red bug icon, closed ones the same in green.
 Default: off.
 * Photo layer.
 Displays georeferenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
 * Node icons.
 Default: off.
 * Keep screen on.
 Default: off.